mja65/Emu68-Imager/docs/download.md

 [https://mja65.github.io/Emu68-Imager/Software/Emu68Imager.zip](https://mja65.github.io/Emu68-Imager/Software/Emu68Imager.zip)

-The latest version is currently 1.0.6.2 Changes since 1.0 are:
+The latest version is currently 1.0.6.3 Changes since 1.0 are:

+1.0.6.3

+- Changes to the Onlinescript to allow for use in menutools.
+Roadshow send and receive parameters are now stored in their own file.

 1.0.6.2